-Currently Amtrak and Bank of America are offering a two-tier bonus consisting of 20,000 bonus points (worth $500 when redeemed for Amtrak travel, according to our calculations) and a $100 statement credit that will post to your account within 12 weeks.
-To earn both of these rewards, you’ll need to spend at least $1,000 within the first three months after you get this card.
+Currently, Amtrak and Bank of America are offering a bonus consisting of 12,000 bonus points (worth up to $300 when redeemed for Amtrak travel, according to our calculations) that will post to your account within 12 weeks.

 You’ll earn 2 points per $1 spent on Amtrak purchases with this card, and 1 point per $1 spent on all other purchases.
 That’s about standard for co-branded travel cards without an annual fee, though some cards let you earn higher rates on travel with their brand, and some offer bonus points on other types of purchases, such as groceries.